 The cost of audit services includes compensation and benefits for audit services personnel, and related expenses.
-The decrease in expense for the three-month period ended April 30, 2018 is attributed to the reduction in personnel costs from synergies resulting from the full integration of the acquired audit services business.
+The decrease in expense for the three- and six-month periods ended July 31, 2018 is attributed to the reduction in personnel costs from synergies resulting from the full integration of the acquired audit services business.

 The cost of maintenance and support includes compensation and benefits for client support personnel and the cost of third-party maintenance contracts.
-The decrease in expense for the three-month period was primarily due to a decrease in personnel costs.
+The decrease in expense for the three- and six-month periods was primarily due to a decrease in personnel costs and a reduction in third-party maintenance contracts.

 The cost of SaaS solutions is relatively fixed, subject to inflation for the goods and services it requires.
-The expense for the three-month period remained consistent with the expense for the prior comparable period.
+The expense for the three- and six-month periods ended July 31, 2018 remained consistent with the expense for the prior comparable periods.